Today's Route [Santa Cruz to Nazaré]

 Restaurante Tabernassa [Nazaré]

-Restaurante Tabernassa is a cozy, rustic spot that feels like a classic Portuguese hideaway.
+Restaurante Tabernassa is a cozy, rustic spot right across the street from the beach that feels like a classic Portuguese hideaway.
 It’s a great place for hearty local dishes like grilled meats, bacalhau plates, and rich traditional stews.
 The warm atmosphere makes it perfect for a relaxed dinner after a day of exploring.

 Stay at Villamar Style Maison [Nazaré]